sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 Congrats on making it to the end of the course!
 By now you should have a good understanding of the basics of SQL.

 There's one more concept we're going to introduce.
-You may have noticed that all our results so far have been from just one table.
-For example, from the `films` or `people` tables.
+You may have noticed that all your results so far have been from just one table, e.g. `films` or `people`.

 In the real world however, you will often want to query multiple tables.
 For example, what if you want to see the IMDB score for a particular movie?